Great founders consciously create a board with the right balance and diversity of character and capability.

 For early-stage companies that take on investment and where investors demand a board seat (NB not always the case) the ideal board composition is either 2 founders, 2 investor directors and one independent director (i.e. 5 in total) or 2 founders, one investor director and one independent director (i.e 4 in total).

-A board of five is an optimal number.
+A board of five or seven is an optimal number.
 Odd better than even because of the reduced (but unlikely) likelihood of stalemate on decisions.
-Seven can start to get a bit unwieldy.
-I would try to avoid having observers on top because they are still in the room and will have an effect on the board chemistry.
+Larger than seven can start to get a bit unwieldy.

 As you raise capital through the various stages of investment (i.e. Series A onwards) your board potentially may be overrun with investors.
-Where possible you want to make sure that as new venture capitalists come on board the earlier investors agree to come off the board and they get comfort by the appointment of a lead investor board member.
+Where possible you want to make sure that as new venture capitalists come on board the earlier investors agree to come off the board – this can be facilitated by the appointment of a lead investor board member.

 A board overly dominated by investors is a mistake in my experience.
 Over-represented investor boards may tend to make decisions based on self-interest rather than that of all the shareholders.
 And board meetings are more likely to become like simple reporting exercises and therefore of little value.
 Where a founder does not control the company, independent directors should control the board.